igb driver mbuf allocation problems on multicore machines aka Could not setup receive structures

-#17 Updated by Emanuel Somosan almost 3 years ago
+#17 Updated by Emanuel Somosan about 3 years ago

 Still on 2.2.3 this bug is for sure not resolved.
 Yes there is a manual workaround that needs to be applied on every fresh install, but this is ridiculous.
 Is it ment that way, that professional hardware is not supported by the "comunity version", as fixes for these kind of bugs are reserved to the "non comunity version" only?

-#18 Updated by Chris Buechler almost 3 years ago
+#18 Updated by Chris Buechler about 3 years ago

 The original problem here from years back has nothing to do with anything current, that was a 4 year old driver problem that was resolved 4 years ago.
 With some combinations of hardware, where you don't buy it from us (so we don't know what it is), you may need to tune things accordingly if you hit the message in the subject.
 That has nothing whatsoever to do with this old bug.
 The default configuration has to work for everything.
 When we know what hardware you have because it's something we sell, it's automatically set appropriately.
 You don't have to apply it on install, it can be set in the config as a system tunable.

-#19 Updated by Denis Kozlov almost 3 years ago
+#19 Updated by Denis Kozlov about 3 years ago

 Once again, why can't this be addressed in pfSense?